Police Officer John J. Lonergan

 Most Recent Reflection

-Officer Lonergan, it has been 97 years since you were taken from us.
-New England law enforcement has continued to thrive, learn and become safer due to the traditions and sacrifices that you and too many others have made for us.
-Thank you for your service.
+Officer Lonergan, it has been 98 years since you were taken from us.
+New England law enforcement has continued to thrive, learn and become safer due to the traditions and sacrifices you, your family, and many others have made for us.
+Thank you for your years of law enforcement service.

 Chief (Ret) Steven Marshall